inSileco/inSileco.github.io/content/post/myMacosSetup.md

 and followed most of the instructions found [here](https://www.macworld.co.uk/how-to/mac/how-reset-mac-factory-settings-3494564/).
-I simply did not follow the instructions that targeted time machine, iTunes and iCloud because I had no intention of reinstalling an image of my laptop or to sell my laptop to someone else.
+I simply did not follow the instructions that targeted time machine, iTunes and iCloud because I had no intention of reinstalling an image of my old laptop or to sell my laptop to someone else.

 In essence, here are the steps I followed (but I still recommend reading the detailed documentation